LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/StatsProxyService/Stats/UserStatsBulk.md

 ## Query Parameters

-`category`: Optional, if used `stats` in the body shouldnt be used, allows fetching a Collection, valid values:
+`category`: Optional, if used `stats` in the body should not be used, allows fetching a Collection, valid values:

 - `collection_fish`
 - `collection_character`